briancribb/crap-cookie/README.md

 ## Adjust
 Okay, so... you don't really edit cookies.
 You just create a new cookie with the same name and overwrite the stuff that's in there.
 So this method works exactly like the <code>create</code> method.

 Of course, this means that you can pass a brand new name into the <code>read</code> method to make a new cookie and pass an existing name into the <code>create</code> function to edit an existing cookie.
-I realize that this may seem redundant to you, but in my defense I must remind you that this entire repo is based upon a poop joke and I can deliver said poop joke without the letter "A".
+I realize that this may seem redundant to you, but in my defense I must remind you that this entire repo is based upon a poop joke and I cannot deliver said poop joke without the letter "A".
 <pre>
 crapCookie.adjust({
   key: "shortLivedCookie",